learn-co-curriculum/dsc-postgrad-business-analyst/README.md

 ### Power BI and Looker

-**Power BI** and **Looker** are other dashboarding and visualization program packages used in the Data Analyst role.
+**Power BI** and **Looker** are other dashboarding and visualization program packages used in the Business Analyst role.
 Here are a few resources to help you to expand your knowledge of these helpful tools:

 1. [Introduction to Power BI](https://docs.microsoft.com/en-us/learn/modules/introduction-power-bi/?ns-enrollment-type=Collection&ns-enrollment-id=k8xidwwnzk1em)
 2. [Advanced Microsoft Power BI](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fadvanced-microsoft-power-bi%3Ftrk%3Dshare_ent_url%26shareId%3D4ckgbtTtRl23fz5MpdUd1Q%253D%253D)